Mohamed02/ReactJS/ReactApp1/Readme.txt

 useEffect Function:

-use effect function is helpful to execute any operation which are not a part of rendering ui, this includes giving an alert message or console.log
+use effect function is used to execute any operation which are not a part of rendering ui, this includes giving an alert message or console.log or it can also be used to making backend call to retreive data

+useReduced Function:

+this is used to toggle the value of input field